openstack/ironic/doc/source/install/get_started.rst

 ironic-python-agent
-  A python service which is run in a temporary ramdisk to provide ironic-conductor and ironic-inspector services with remote access, in-band hardware control, and hardware introspection.
+  A python service which is run in a temporary ramdisk to provide ironic-conductor with remote access, in-band hardware control, and hardware introspection.

 ironic-novncproxy
   A python service which proxies graphical consoles from hosts using the